AnytimeDetailing/free-site-generator/README.md

 `node generator.js`

-Upload all files to the web hosting of your choice.
+Upload all resulting html files to the web hosting of your choice.